Native American Ministry

 This historic building, which once housed an Episcopal congregation, was purchased by the Rappahannock tribe in the 1960's to serve as a worship space for the Rappahannock Indian Baptist Church.
 However, that congregation built a new church and moved next door.

-Now, the Native American Ministry team, in partnership with the Rappahannock tribe and churches around the Diocese, are involved in renovating and refurbishing the old church.
+Now, the Native American Ministry, in partnership with the Rappahannock tribe and churches around the Diocese, are involved in renovating and refurbishing the old church.

 Churches who work in Native American Ministries: